 For students with family and employment obligations we recommend taking four credits (the Foundations course plus one other course) the first semester.
 Then students are able to see how it works with their schedule and can determine how many courses they are able to take each semester.

 Can I take some youth development classes without being admitted to the program?

 Is the program accredited?

 There is no accreditation in the youth development field.
-Online degrees and classes offered through NDSU Distance and Continuing Education are accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
+Online degrees and classes offered through NDSU Distance and Continuing Education are accredited by the Higher Learning Commission and are approved through the academic departments and colleges at NDSU.